rudderlabs/rudderstack-docs/webhook-source.md

 Follow our guide on [**How to Add a Source and Destination in RudderStack**](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) for more details.
 {% endhint %}

-* Next, add the webhook URL to your desired source platform.
-Remember that you can configure custom sources only for the source platforms that support webhooks.
+* Next, add the webhook URL to your desired source platform. **Remember that you can configure webhook sources only for the source platforms that support webhooks**.
 The following image shows how to add the URL in Mailchimp:

 ![](https://user-images.githubusercontent.com/59817155/127986131-3740dbfe-7d55-4328-abe1-63fb8ac70de2.png)